alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 Required: Conditionally

 The `rendering_app` identifies the front-end application that is responsible for rendering the content item.
-Front-end applications will provide this string when querying the content store.
+The router will use this information to direct users' requests to the appropriate front-end application.

 The `rendering_app` is required except in cases where the content item is non-renderable (see [**format**](#format)).